Please provide your zip code to see plans in your area.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1–800– MEDICARE to get information on all of your options.

 Part A coverage – or “hospital insurance” – pays for a broad range of inpatient care in hospitals, skilled nursing facilities, and critical access hospitals.
-And, while it does not cover long-term custodial care, Part A does cover some home health care and hospice services.
+And, while it does not cover long-term custodial care, Medicare Part A does cover some home health care and hospice services.

 If you are already receiving Social Security or Railroad Retirement Board benefits, the government automatically enrolls you in Medicare Part A at no cost when you reach 65.
 Look for your Medicare card to automatically arrive in the mail three months prior to your 65th birthday (or the 25th month of a disability, as you become eligible for Medicare after two years of being disabled and receiving Social Security Disability benefits).